rjbultitude/freqi/README.md

 * Does not allow for input of notes as letters
 * Does not allow for input of chords by name
+* It is not a sequencer or audio processor

 ## Dependencies

-This module has _no_ dependencies, though dependencies for the demo were mistakenly listed in pre 1.0.1 versions.
+This module has _no_ dependencies.
+Please note that dependencies for the demo were mistakenly listed in pre-1.0.1 versions.

-## Release notes

-The first major release (version 1.0.0) included one breaking change whereby `inversionStartNote` was changed to `intervalStartIndex` to better express its purpose.
-If you're not explicitly using this property in your app you should be able to safely upgrade to the latest version.

 ## Demo